RaoulLuque/ImageRecognitionFromScratch/README.md

 ```

 To run a specific model, click on the link provided below the model in this README, and download the source code of that specific commit and proceed as described above.

+For some models, a pre-trained model is provided in the [models](models) directory is provided.
+This is either a zipped model which has to be extracted or a .pkl file, whose name can be provided at line 61 in [main.py](src/main.py) as the `model_to_load` variable.